 How to make withdrawals from an RRSP

-While an RRSP is a great investment tool, pre-retirement withdrawals are subject to stiff penalties.
+While an RRSP is a great investment tool, in most cases, pre-retirement withdrawals are subject to stiff penalties.
 Any withdrawal is immediately subject to a withholding tax proportional to how much you took out.
 If you withdraw up to $5,000, the withholding tax rate is 10%; withdrawals of between $5,001 and $15,000 are subject to a 20% tax rate, and if you take out more than $15,000, the withholding tax spikes to 30%.
 These rates apply everywhere in Canada except Quebec, where provincial tax rates are included on top of the federal withholding tax.

-Because RRSP withdrawals are classified as income, marginal tax rates also apply.
+RRSP withdrawals are classified as income, so marginal tax rates also apply.
 If your marginal tax rate is higher than the withholding rate, expect to pay additional tax at the end of the year.